-Following authorisation, the trip leader should log onto the Health and Safety Helpdesk in the staff portal to begin the checklists of requirements (residential trips only).
+Following authorisation by the Head for the trip to go ahead, the trip leader should log onto the Evolve to begin the checklists of requirements.

 After this a Health and Safety risk assessment for the trip must be completed by the trip leader and is signed off by the Educational Visits Officer.